How to Create a Minimalist Pantry You’ll Love Using Every Day

 Better aesthetic / less overwhelming

 From a sheer visual perspective, a minimalist pantry is much nicer to look at than a messy one.
 Having your pantry items housed in an organized fashion with storage containers is much easier on the eye and less overwhelming.
-Remember Gretchen Rubin’s quote (and one of my favorites) “outer order, brings inner calm.”
+Remember Gretchen Rubin’s organizing quote (and one of my favorites) “outer order, brings inner calm.”
 This motto applies to all areas of the home – even hidden ones!

-Steps to Setting Up a Minimalist Pantry
+How to Set Up Your Minimalist Pantry Step-by-Step

 It is not difficult to set up a minimalist pantry.
 The priority is to clear out all unnecessary items first with a thorough declutter and organize what you have left in a functional way that works for you.
-There is no one way to set up a minimalist pantry, your goal is to simply have it clean, organized and set up for proper use that works for you — not a mess of half empty chip bags, expired canned goods and random items taking up space.
+There is no one way to set up a minimalist pantry, your goal is to simply have it clean, organized and ready for use that works for you — not a mess of half empty chip bags, expired canned goods and random items taking up space.

 1. Declutter Food